alaffin12/stackedit/Caught by Stradh.md

 With that the image of Stradh will fade, and players will be faced with the gate of flames.

 #### T1.
 Gatehouse Portcullis
-The gate here is old and is rusted open here - the way is now barred with magical green flame instead of metal
+The gate here is old and is rusted open here - the way is now barred with magical green flame instead of metal.

+#### T2.
+Demon Statues

 ### Amber Temple